 For black men, some of the best signature mohawk designs are done with a liner attachment using short, swift strokes to carefully craft unique curves, lines, and shapes.

-How to Get a faded mohawk
+How to Cut a Mohawk Fade

 - Use clippers with guards ranging from 0.5 to 4mm